 The most basic dimension of organisational behaviour, a belief is your assumed truth, ie a psychological state in which an individual holds a proposition or premise to be true.

 A deep moral or positional view that grounds our identity, beliefs are generated through experience, experimentation, reflection or generalisation.
 One’s beliefs can also be influenced by external agents who are authorities that hold a canon in specific areas.

 Beliefs are fundamental positions rooted deep within our being.
 They influence our entire world view and shape everything else that we do.
 As such, changing one’s beliefs do require considerable work.

-Values Our values spring from our beliefs.
+Our values spring from our beliefs.
 They can be defined as broad global principles that govern appropriate courses of action or outcomes.
-Shaped by one’s moral compass, they govern what’s right or wrong in specific contexts, determining one’s attitudes and behaviours.
+Shaped by your moral compass, they govern what’s right or wrong in specific contexts, determining your attitudes and behaviours.

 In many organisations, you’ve probably heard of the term “shared values“.
 These can be explicitly highlighted or implicit in the way certain things are done.
 Collectively, values decide how employees respond to a particular activity or situation.

 Universally, there are several values commonly adopted across different companies.
 They include integrity, creativity, competitiveness, diligence, resilience, and esprit de corps, amongst others.